-The state of New Hampshire is seeking 200 families to pilot an online preschool program, funded by national non-profit Waterford.org.
-In the program, 4 year-olds will spend 15 minutes a day, five days a week completing computer-based lessons.
-The idea behind the free online program is to provide preschool access to rural, low-income, and immigrant communities.
+The idea of online preschool has recently surfaced in the news and social media, in an attempt to provide preschool access to rural, low-income, and immigrant communities.
 Improving access to quality preschool education is essential, but online preschool is a step in the wrong direction.
 Here’s why:

 Children learn through play.